All About Marking Clerks

 - Put price information on tickets, marking by hand or using ticket-printing machine.

-Skills Needed to be a Marking Clerk
+Qualities of a Marking Clerk

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.